uclnlp/jack/Understanding_Jack_the_Reader.md

 1. Define your input, model and output modules in the respective task file; for example if you do classification for a fixed number of classes, then add your modules into the multiple choice (mc) task file
 2. You can leave the output module empty for now, as it is only needed for special processing
 3. Your ModelModule can inherit from the SimpleModelModule which is simpler to implement
 4. Implement the functional interfaces for each module; that is define the input and output ports.
-Do this by important from Ports if your tensor are of fixed dimensions and from FlatPorts if your tensor Have varying dimension (sometimes 2 dimensional and other times 3 dimensional; if the time dimension changes, still use the normal Ports)
+Do this by importing from Ports if your tensor are of fixed dimensions and from FlatPorts if your tensor has varying dimension (sometimes 2 dimensional and other times 3 dimensional; if the time dimension changes, still use the normal Ports)
 5. Use Ports in their respective category.
 For example `Ports.Inputs.candidate_idx` for the index
-6. Define any ports that are missing
+6. Define any ports that are missing in [jtr/jack/core.py](jtr/jack/core.py)

 ##### Implementing the Input module